CSCfi/csc-user-guide/docs/apps/gromacs.md

 - If you want to use command-line [Plumed tools](plumed.md), load the Plumed module.

 !!! info
-    We only provide the parallel version `gmx_mpi`, but it can be used for `grompp`, `editconf` etc. similarly to the serial version.
+    We only provide the MPI version `gmx_mpi`, but it can be used for `grompp`, `editconf` etc. similarly to the serial version.
     Instead of `gmx grompp ...`, give `gmx_mpi grompp`.